-The forces reveal the most significant aspects of the competitive environment.
-They also provide a baseline for sizing up a company's strengths and weaknesses: Where does the company stand versus buyers, suppliers, entrants, rivals, and substitutes?
-Most importantly, an understanding of industry structure guides managers toward fruitful possibilities for strategic action, which may include any or all of the following: positioning the company to better cope with the current competitive forces; anticipating and exploiting shifts in the forces; and shaping the balance of forces to create a new industry structure that is more favorable to the company.
+A trend toward intensifying price competition and other forms of rivalry, however, is by no means inevitable.
+For example, there has been enormous competitive activity in the U.S. casino industry in recent decades, but most of it has been positive-sum competition directed toward new niches up a company's strengths and weaknesses: Where does the company stand versus buyers, suppliers, entrants, rivals, and substitutes?
+Most importantly, an understanding of industry structure guides managers toward fruitful possibilities for strategic action, which may include any or all of the following: positioning the company to better cope with the current competitive forces; anticipating and exploiting shifts in the forces; and shaping the balance of forces to create a new inUsing the five forces framework, creative strategists may be able to spot an industry with a good future before this good future is reflected in the prices of acquisition candidates.

+dustry structure that is more favorable to the company.
 The best strategies exploit more than one of these possibilities.

 Positioning the company.
 Strategy can be viewed as building defenses against the competitive forces or finding a position in the industry where the forces are weakest.
 Consider, for instance, the position of Paccar in the market for heavy trucks.
 The heavy-truck industry is structurally challenging.
 Many buyers operate large fleets or are large leasing companies, with both the leverage and the motivation to drive down the price of one of their largest purchases.
 Most trucks are built to regulated standards and offer similar features, so price competition is rampant.
 Capital intensity causes rivalry to be fierce, especially during the recurring cyclical downturns.
 Unions exercise considerable supplier power.
 Though there are few direct substitutes for an 18-wheeler, truck buyers face important substitutes for their services, such as cargo delivery by rail.

-In this setting, Paccar, a Bellevue, Washington-based company with about 20% of the North American heavy-truck market, has chosen to focus on one group of customers: owner-operators-drivers who own their trucks and contract directly with shippers or serve as subcontractors to larger trucking companies.
+In this setting, Paccar, a Bellevue, Washington-based company with about 20% of the North American heavy-truck market, has chosen to focus on one group of customers: owner-operators - drivers who own their trucks and contract directly with shippers or serve as subcontractors to larger trucking companies.
 Such small operators have limited clout as truck buyers.
 They are also less price sensitive because of their strong emotional ties to and economic dependence on the product.
 They take great pride in their trucks, in which they spend most of their time.